Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 \begin{proof} \emph{of Theorem \ref{thm:main}:} We will begin with the case $n=1$, then $n=2$ and finally general $n$.
-The fact that the first fiber square in Proposition \ref{prop:derived fiber square} is derived, combined with Proposition \ref{prop:base change}, implies that the compositions $\te_d \circ \te_k$ and $\te_k \circ \te_d$ are given by the following correspondences, respectively:
+The fact that the fiber square \eqref{eqn:square xy} is derived, combined with Proposition \ref{prop:base change}, implies that the compositions $\te_d \circ \te_k$ and $\te_k \circ \te_d$ are given by the following correspondences, respectively: